Walesby, Lincolnshire

 Walesby is a village and civil parish in the West Lindsey district of Lincolnshire, England.
 The population of the civil parish at the 2011 census was 249.
 It lies in the Lincolnshire Wolds, 3 mi north-east from Market Rasen and 7 mi south from Caistor.
 Tealby parish lies to the south-east.
 The parish covers about 3600 acre and includes the hamlets of Risby and Otby.

 The name 'Walesby' is thought to mean 'farm/settlement of Valr' or another suggestion is 'farm/settlement of the Britons'.

-St Mary's is an Arts and Crafts style Church designed by the architect Temple Moore in 1913.

-The church was shut after the 2008 Lincolnshire earthquake when a large crack appeared in the tower and masonry fell inside the church.
+St Mary's is an Arts and Crafts style church designed by the architect Temple Moore in 1913.
+It is a Grade II* listed building.
+The church was temporarily closed after the 2008 Market Rasen earthquake when a large crack appeared in the tower and masonry fell inside the church.
 St Mary's was also damaged in the 1930s when a hurricane dislodged its 'candle snuffer' spire resulting in its eventual removal.

 In the 1930s an earlier church, All Saints', was renovated after it fell into disuse.
-Now known as the "Ramblers Church" it features a 1951 stained glass window detailing walkers and cyclists.
-The Viking Way passes close to All Saints.
+It is Grade I listed.
+Now known as the 'Ramblers Church', in its south aisle it features a stained-glass window of 1950, financed by the Grimsby and District Wayfarers Association, showing a central figure of Christ, with hikers with haversacks on the left and cyclists on the right.
+The Viking Way long-distance route passes close to All Saints'.